-If you missed it – my diagnosis was Cubital Tunnel Syndrome (numbness and tingling in my little finger and ring finger due to a pinched nerve in my elbow).
-And in my wrist – a TFCC Tear, Ulnar Positive Variance, and Ulnar Impingement Syndrome).
-Short version: the ulna bone in my right arm was too long and it was causing all the pain.
+If you missed it - my diagnosis was Cubital Tunnel Syndrome (numbness and tingling in my little finger and ring finger due to a pinched/flattened nerve in my elbow in my cubital tunnel).
+And in my wrist - a TFCC Tear, Ulnar Positive Variance, and Ulnar Impingement Syndrome.
+Short version: the ulna bone in my right arm was too long and had crunched against the other bones in my wrist and torn the tissue in between.
+It was causing all the pain.

 This pic below is from last Saturday - we visited the "Mississippi Grand Canyon"... also know as Red Bluff Park in Foxworth, MS. We didn't stay long or do any hiking but it was SO nice to get out in the sunshine.

 Of course, my hand started to swell pretty quickly so we kept the outing short & sweet but this girl needed some fresh air and sunshine!!